folio-org/mod-source-record-manager/RuleProcessorApi.md

     }
   ]
 ```
-This rule takes only the “a” and “b” subfields (subfield “6” is purposely left out) and calls normalization functions for each sub-field.
+The RuleProcessor triggers the rule above only for each allowed subfield ("a" and "b"), that causes a call for normalization functions ("capitalize" and "trim").
+Subfield "6" is not allowed, the RuleProcessor just skips calling normalization functions for "6" subfield.
 The result is concatenated in one string and written to the Instance "edition" field.
 An outcome Instance looks like this in Json:
 ```json
 Instance:
 {